kwrtz/autohotkey-german-programmer-layer/README.md

 ![](images/layer-for-special-characters.png)

 The following layer can be activated by holding Space down.
-If you press the Space key short, a Space character is printed.
-If you want a continous printing of Space you have to hold down Space and press S.
+If you press the Space key short, a Space character is printed (when the Space key is released).
+If you want a continous printing of Space you have to hold down Space and press s.

 ![](images/layer-for-cursor-movement.png)